Death toll in Northern California's huge Carr Fire rises to six

 "We're here until the end," he said.
 "We'll bring some peace to this chaos."

-More than 3,000 fire personnel were battling the fire, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.
+Almost 3,400 fire personnel were battling the fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.

-Officials said the Carr Fire was one 17 major fires scorching 200,000 acres across the state.
+Officials said the Carr Fire was one of 17 major fires scorching 200,000 acres across the state.
+Also among them was the Ferguson Fire, which has torn through 53,000 acres around Yosemite National Park and killed a 36-year-old heavy equipment operator with Cal Fire on June 21.

+On Sunday, the Mariposa County Sheriff's Office and the National Park Service said a Sequoia and Kings Canyon National Park firefighter died earlier in the day while battling the blaze.

+The park service identified the firefighter as Brian Hughes, 33, a four-year veteran and member of an elite hotshot crew.
+Hughes was working in an area with a large number of dead trees, one of which struck him, the park service said.